 So let’s start and Learn To Set Up Apache 2.2

 Step 1: Enable Remi Repository

-The most f the updated package is available under Remi repository.
-Install it in your system using following commands.
+Most of the updated package is available under the Remi repository.
+Install it in your system using the following commands.

 CentOS/RHEL 7: # rpm -Uvh http://rpms.famillecollet.com/enterprise/remi-release-7.rpm CentOS/RHEL 6: # rpm -Uvh http://rpms.famillecollet.com/enterprise/remi-release-6.rpm CentOS/RHEL 5: # rpm -Uvh http://rpms.famillecollet.com/enterprise/remi-release-5.rpm Fedora 20: # rpm -Uvh http://rpms.famillecollet.com/remi-release-20.rpm

 After adding the Remi repository, install phpMyAdmin using the yum package manager.
 All the dependencies will automatically be installed.

 # yum --enablerepo=remi install httpd mod_ssl

 As Apache doesn’t start automatically when you install, you need to start it manually.

 Starting httpd: httpd: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1 for ServerName The IP address (shown in this example as 127.0.0.1) is used as the server name by default.
 In the following steps, set the server name for the next time the server is started.

 After this file is open make the following changes